-The event is not only about the presenters and their information (wonderful as both are).
+The event is not only about the superlative presenters and information to save/enhance lives.

 DB Recovery Resources welcomes the opportunity to remind readers that we work continuously on improving our services, including with regard to data protection.
 Due to new legal requirements resulting from General Data Protection Regulation alongside which runs the UK’s Privacy and Electronic Communications Regulations, we want to give greater clarity on how we use your personal data for direct marketing purposes as well as the information we disseminate for the public good on addiction recovery.